Biodiversity and habitat creation

 Over the winter of 2024/5 we planted a woodland strip along the north side of the cricket field just south of the Lea Bridge Road.
 With over 1500 whips (small trees) planted this will create a green barrier to the sight and sound of the traffic.
 And like the mini-woodlands, the small trees will compete for light as they grow making them grow faster and take up greater amounts of pollution including carbon dioxide.

-Complemented by the log mounds created by Ecoactive, and the flower meadows coordinated by the Butterfly Conservation Trust; combined with the wildlife friendly management of the park have created a rich mosaic of habitat in Millfields Park.
+Other biodiversity initiatives include the log mounds created by Ecoactive, the flower meadows coordinated by the Butterfly Conservation Trust, bee banks and the pond behind the sub-station organised by ReNature…. combined with the wildlife friendly management of the park these have created a rich mosaic of habitat.

 The result provides a truly biodiverse landscape.
 Hedgehogs and small mammals find shelter in the micro woodlands and log mounds.
 Saproxylic invertebrates and fungi colonise the decaying wood relying on a variety of species in different stages of decomposition.
 Bees, butterflies, hoverflies, wasps and beetles all find a variety of forage and shelter in the flower meadows.
 Worms, bacteria and mycorrhizal fungi thrive in the less disturbed soils.
 We welcome this rich tapestry of biodiversity in our park.